RHIT-CSSE/csse304/Homework/Macros/README.md

 ## init

 This macro defines the variable names passed to it and initializes them to zero.
-Make a version of let called null-let where you don't have to specify values for the variables you create.
-Instead, each new variable should be set to null.

     (begin (init a b c) (list a b c))  returns '(0 0 0)